OHI-Science/ohimanual/1_learn_concguide/ohi-concguide.md

  Pressures and resilience are usually summarized across ecological and social categories in order to reveal the influence of any one factor that might be present.
 In this way, for example, pressures from pollution, habitat destruction, fishing pressure, species pollution, and climate change will have a cumulative impact on the scores.

-## **Understanding Trend**
+## Understanding Trend

 The trend is calculated as the slope of the change in status based on recent data.
 As such, the trend calculation does not model the future status, but only indicates the likely condition assuming a linear relationship.
 The trend represents a third (33%) of the total goal score.

 The trend is, in most cases, calculated using the status score of the last five years.
 The exact number of most recent years can change depending on the data sources and availability, but the general idea is that the trend conveys the recent history of the indicator.
 It does this because the trend is then used to calculate the likely near-term future state and can show a reaction to policy interventions.

-## **Understanding Present Status**
+## Understanding Present Status

 The present status component of each goal is captured through a mathematical model (a formula) that captures the philosophy of the goal in a way that produces findings that are most useful to inform decision-making at the scale of your assessment.
 This dimension represents half (50%) of the total goal score

 The current status of each goal is determined by comparing the most recent measure of the goal with a goal-specific sustainable reference point.
 For each goal, as well as for many individual data layers, values are rescaled to reference points, or targets, which serve as benchmarks based on SMART principles: Specific (to the management goal), Measurable, Ambition, Realistic, and Time-bound (Samhouri *et al.* 2012; Perrings *et al.* 2010; 2011).

-### Introduction to Status Philosophy Section
+# Philosophy of Each Goal

-In the next section we introduce the philosophy for the status of each goal.
+In this section we introduce the philosophy for the status of each goal.
 Here, we introduce conceptually what each goal is intended to capture and what it does not.
-In **Phase 3**, when you'll be developing context specific goal models, we introduce a more in-depth description of each goal providing an **Ideal Approach** and some considerations to **Keep in Mind**.
+In [**Conduct Phase**](/manual/#appendix-1-developing-goal-models-and-setting-reference-points), when you'll be developing context specific goal models, we introduce a more in-depth description of each goal providing an **Ideal Approach** and **Practical Guidance**.

 ## Food Provision